Jane Calvin: Constructing artwork

-For over 25 years, Calvin has been exploring contemporary society's approach to issues of gender, female identity, sexuality, vulnerability, and love & desire.
+For over 25 years, Calvin has been exploring society's approach to issues of gender, female identity, sexuality, vulnerability, love, and desire.
 Eschewing linearity, the work stands in opposition to the simplicity and minimalism prevalent in earlier 20th century image-making.
-Her images are elliptical, fragmented, layered, reflecting the contemporary world as one of discontinuity and ambiguity with myriad connections, a world less temporally and spatially fixed than ever before.Through the content carried in found materials and appropriated texts, –she addresses— the social and political conditions that are just out of sight, but remain like some kind of background radiation exerting a subtle but undeniable influence on our society.
-Pop and pulp references throw a humorous light on cultural identity and gender roles projected onto society.
-The subject matter, appearing disconnected from its place and time, mysteriously overlaps our own collective awareness.
-She asks the viewer to see what has been there all along.
+Her images are elliptical, fragmented, and layered, reflecting the contemporary world as one of discontinuity and ambiguity with myriad connections—a world less temporally and spatially-fixed than ever before.
+Through the content carried in found materials and appropriated texts, she addresses the social and political conditions that are just out of sight, but remain similar to a background radiation exerting a subtle but undeniable influence on society.

+Pop and pulp culture references throw a humorous light on cultural identity and gender roles projected onto society.
+The subject matter, appearing disconnected from its place and time, mysteriously overlaps one’s own collective awareness.
+She asks the viewer to see what has been ‘there all along’.

 Awards and grants

 The focus of Jane Calvin's career has been as a fine art photographer.
-Her photographs are in the permanent collections of The Art Institute of Chicago, Minneapolis Institute of Arts, Detroit Institute of Art, The Polaroid International Collection, Germany, The Reader's Digest Collection, New York, The Addison Gallery of American Art, Andover, MA, The Tweed Museum of Art, MN, The Ulrich Museum of Art, KS.
+Her photographs are permanent collections in The Art Institute of Chicago, Minneapolis Institute of Arts, Detroit Institute of Art, The Polaroid International Collection (Germany), The Reader's Digest Collection (New York), The Addison Gallery of American Art (Andover, MA), The Tweed Museum of Art (MN), and The Ulrich Museum of Art (KS).

 Her images are featured in books such as Love and Desire, by William Ewing, Director, Musee de l'Elysee, Lausanne SWITZERLAND, in Discontinuum, by Peter Spooner, Curator, The Tweed Museum of Art, in many issues of The Tampa Review, Tampa, FL, and as cover image of L' apprendistato di Duddy Kravitz, Adelphi Editions, MILAN.

 International and national institutions which have featured her work include: The Museum Anna Nordlander, SWEDEN 2011; 798 Photo Gallery, BEIJING 2005; ArtSea Gallery, SHANGHAI 2005; Selby Gallery, Ringling School of Art & Design, Sarasota, FL, 2004 and 2007; Southeast Museum of Photography, Daytona Beach, FL 2004; Cress Gallery, University of Tennessee, Chattanooga 2004; Gallery 210, St. Louis, MO 2005; University of Rhode Island, Kingston, RI 2005; University of Arkansas, Fayetteville, AR, 2005; The Contemporary Arts Center of Virginia 2006, Purdue University 2007; Swedish National TV News, 2011; The Isetan Museum, Tokyo, JAPAN; The Photographic Center, Skopelos, GREECE; The Minneapolis Institute of Art, MN; ART CHICAGO, Int Art Exposition; Kim Foster Gallery NEW YORK; Robert Burge 20th Century Photographs, NEW YORK; The Tweed Museum of Art, Duluth, MN 2002; The Chicago Cultural Center: Ulrich Museum, Wichita, KS; The Detroit Institute of Art; Hartley/Scarfone Galleries, University of Tampa, FLA; The Delaware Center for Contemporary Art; Oklahoma State University; TAI Gallery, NEW YORK;.

 She is a recipient of a National Endowment for the Arts Grant; Polaroid Materials Grants; numerous Illinois Arts Council Grants; and an Arts Midwest/ NEA Grant.
 The exhibition "Jane Calvin, A Decade of Work" at NIU Gallery in Chicago was awarded Best Photography Exhibition of 2002 by "New City, Chicago".